 The deviations show how spread out the data are about the mean.
 The data value 11.5 is farther from the mean than is the data value 11 which is indicated by the deviations 0.97 and 0.47.
 A positive deviation occurs when the data value is greater than the mean, whereas a negative deviation occurs when the data value is less than the mean.
 The deviation is -1.525 for the data value nine.
 If you add the deviations, the sum is always zero.
-(For Example 2.28, there are n = 20 deviations.)
+(For Example 2.29, there are n = 20 deviations.)
 So you cannot simply add the deviations to get the spread of the data.
 By squaring the deviations, you make them positive numbers, and the sum will also be positive.
 The variance, then, is the average squared deviation.
+By squaring the deviations we are placing an extreme penalty on observations that are far from the mean; these observations get greater weight in the calculations of the variance.
+We will see later on that the variance (standard deviation) plays the critical role in determining our conclusions in inferential statistics.
+We can begin now by using the standard deviation as a measure of "unusualness."
+"How did you do on the test?"
+"Terrific!
+Two standard deviations above the mean."
+This, we will see, is an unusually good exam grade.